pramnora/aws/README.md

 # aws/Amazon Web Services

-Amazon, has **a lot** of different web services...; all of which I would like to learn;
+Amazon, has **a lot** of different web services...; all of which I would really *love* to go and learn;
-however, bearing in mind they have so *many* services...; therefore,
+however, bearing in mind, that they have so *many* services to go and study...;
-I'm sure, that job is going to take a me a very long LONG time to come.
+therefore, I'm sure, that job is going to take a me a very long LONG time still to come.

 On top of this is the fact that using *any* of the **cloud based** platforms which include
 (but, isn't necessarily 'limited' to...as there are plenty more cloud platfroms out there):-